OmarEl-Mohandes/PaymentGateway/README.md

 ### Workflow
 I've used API Gateway to create three APIs, and each handled by a separate lambda function.
 I choose separate lambdas to maintain, provision, scale and deploy each use case independently.

-To start a payment transaction you need to call `/create-payment` API to generate a new `payment-id` using your `merchant-id` and stores them in DDB with a timestamp and status `Created`.
+To start a payment transaction you need to call `/create-payment` API to generate a new `payment-id` using your `merchant-id`.
+They will be stored in DDB with a creationTimestamp and status `Created`.
 Once the `payment-id` is created, it's attached to the `merchant-id` and will expire in 10 minutes in case no payment has been made after.
 TTL is enabled on this table so items can get deleted if expired.

 Using the `payment-id` you can call `/make-payment` API with the required details to complete the payment.
 I choose to separate the two APIs to make the `/make-payment` API idempotent.

 The API `/get-payment` can be called anytime to check the status of the payment.